What Stage of Dementia is Time Shifting?

 Do’s and Don’ts for managing dementia time shifting

-✔️ Remain patient and calm during episodes
+- ✅ Patient responses: Remain calm during time-shifting episodes

 Professional Interventions for Time Shifting